 - Forecast Trend: difference between nowcast and forecast (change over 2 days)

 The 3-D model is forced by weather (winds, air temperature, etc.) provided by NOAA and river input provided by stream gauges operated by the U.S. Geological Survey (USGS).
 The USGS gauge data is scaled in the forecast model to better represent the total freshwater inflows to the Bay, which improves the salinity and dissolved oxygen forecasts.
+Terrestrial nutrient inputs are specified using Artificial Neural Network models based on the Chesapeake Bay Program watershed model.
 The 3-D model has 20 layers in the vertical and a horizontal resolution of approximately 600 meters (2000 feet), resulting in 1.2 million 3-D grid cells in the Bay, tributaries, and coastal ocean.
 A hydrodynamic component calculates temperature, salinity, and water transport.
 The model also includes a complex biogeochemistry component that simulates the growth and decay of microscopic plants throughout the Bay, and the associated affects on dissolved oxygen and acidification.

 Example Dissolved Oxygen Nowcast